jollyjerr/knowledge/math/discrete-structures/sets.md

 These can also be expressed as a boolean matrix with the sets as the two axis.

-A Binary relation is *reflexive* if for every x in A, xRx.
+A Binary relation is _reflexive_ if for every x in A, xRx.

+A binary relation is anti-reflexive if no x in A, xRx.